kulala2014/macos-wallpaper-app/readme.md

 # Electron macOS wallpaper app
-Wallpaper is a simple macOS app that sits in your menubar and automatically refreshes your wallpaper.
-The app is built with Angular and Electron.
+Wallpaper is a simple macOS app built with AngularJS/Electron that sits in your menubar and automatically refreshes your wallpaper.
+The app is built with AngularJS/Electron.
 The app allows you to automatically refresh your wallpaper every hour, day, or week.
 You can also choose wallpaper categories.

 Wallpapers are from unsplash.com